1. Home

 Sexually transmitted and blood-borne infections during pregnancy

-Most of the time, people with sexually transmitted and blood-borne infections (STBBIs) present no particular signs of symptoms.
-However, STBBIs can have a significant impact on the course of the pregnancy and childbirth.
-Moreover, there is a risk of infecting the fetus during pregnancy or the infant during childbirth.
+Most of the time, people with a sexually transmitted and blood-borne infection (STBBI) do not have any particular signs or symptoms.
+However, STBBIs can have significant consequences on the course of pregnancy and childbirth.
+In addition, there is a potential risk of contaminating the fetus during pregnancy or birth.

-To reduce the risks associated with STBBIs, a healthcare professional will evaluate your sexual health during prenatal monitoring and determine whether there are any risk factors.
-The professional will inform you about safe behaviour, offer you screening for certain STBBIs and may recommend vaccines (ex., vaccines against hepatitis A, hepatitis B, the human papillomavirus (HPV) and the mpox (monkeypox) virus).
-As needed, he will offer you preventive treatment if you have been exposed to an STBBI.
+In order to reduce the risks associated with STBBIs, a health professional will assess your sexual health during your prenatal care and determine if any risk factors are present.
+They will inform you about safe behaviours and screening for certain STBBIs and may recommend vaccines.
+If necessary, they will offer you preventive treatment if you have been exposed to an STBBI.

 For further information: